| Released Date | Type | Credited As | Movie |

 A wretched childhood It’s believed hardship makes a man strong.
 This proved right in the case of Bimal Roy because despite being born into a rich landlord family his family was mercilessly thrown out from Zamindari by a corrupt estate manager soon after his death’s demise.
 Young Bimal had a huge responsibility of feeding his infant brothers.
-Hence at a very young age he began working as a publicity photographer for the famous actor and film maker P.C.
+Hence at a very young age, he began working as a publicity photographer for the famous actor and film-maker P.C.
 Barua to make a living.

 # | Released Date | Type | Credited As | Movie |